inpprenable/centric-selection/README.md

 ## Selection using distance minimising Genetic Algorithms
 Use `GA_scan.py` to obtain a selection of validators minimising (or maximising distance with the option `--worst`) with Genetics Algorithms.
 This selection is closed to the best (and the worst) selection.
-Population and number of generations of genetic algorithms are controlled with options `--pop` and `--gen`
+Population and number of generations of genetic algorithms are controlled with options `--pop` and `--gen`.
+Note that the computation are done in parallel.

 Example:
 ```bash